 Who or what is Krashen?

-Stephen Krashen is professor emeritus at the University of Southern California and works in the School of Education.
+Stephen Krashen is a professor emeritus at the University of Southern California and works in the School of Education.
 He is a prominent linguist and educational researcher.

 There is no logical reason a baby learns a language.
 It just happens.
-There are no lessons and no teacher, just an organised and sometimes random environment.
+There are no lessons and no teachers, just an organised and sometimes random environment.
 Some babies learn faster than others.
 Some babies have great difficulty in learning.

 The idea is good but is it applicable to teaching English to people who already speak a language other than English?

-- People who already speak a language have preconceptions but a baby does not.
+- People who already speak a language have preconceptions, but a baby does not.

 Krashen’s ideas support the “English only” classroom idea.
 The prohibition of any language other than English in the classroom is fundamental to making his ideas work.